jonase/eastwood/crucible/README.txt

 project-clj-files into some of the cloned repositories, in order to make running Eastwood on them possible.

+At least some of those project.clj files specify 1.6.0-master-SNAPSHOT as the version of Clojure to use.
+To build and install a copy in your local $HOME/.m2 Maven repository, do this:

+    % cd repos/clojure
+    % mvn install

-To run Eastwood on them, make sure you have edited your ~/.lein/profiles.clj file to include the line recommended in Eastwood's README.md file.
+To run Eastwood on many of these repos, make sure you have edited your
+$HOME/.lein/profiles.clj file to include the line recommended in Eastwood's README.md file.
 Then run:

     % ./lint.sh